meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

+# Commands

+rails new (creates new rails application)

+rails server (runs app on server)

+rails generate (shows all of the commands)

+rails generate model (shows more commands)

+rails console (opens up rails console)

+reload! (reloads console, must be done after each time the model txt files are updated)

+rake routes (tells you the paths and controller names necessary in you model)

 # View (UI)
 -.html.erb files can use ruby in html file (executable ruby).
 To insert ruby line in html document, use <% [code here] %>, to print ruby line use <%= [code here] %> syntax